xamidev/blankos/README.md

 Then follow [these](https://bbs.archlinux.org/viewtopic.php?id=178479) instructions to compile Bochs with X support.
 Alternatively you can use Bochs with SDL but you'll have to change the `bochsrc.txt` file accordingly.

+### Cross Compiler

+A cross-compiler is needed to build the system.
+More info on why [here](https://wiki.osdev.org/GCC_Cross-Compiler).
+In order for the build to work, you will need to download the i386-elf toolchain from [here](https://newos.org/toolchains/i386-elf-7.5.0-Linux-x86_64.tar.xz) and extract the root folder into the BlankOS root folder, or build it by youself if you're not lazy like me.

+Why didn't I use one sooner?
+Can't tell.
+Maybe I was too lazy.
+This is actually problematic because I wasn't able to use some libraries and I had to put in a bunch of weird compilation flags.
+It's better like this.

 ## Building and running

 ```